Nesstark/med5_VR_assignments/README.md

 🚧 **Active Development** - New assignment scenes will be added throughout the course duration.

 ### Assignments
+#### Hand Animations
+The very first assignment where we learned about tracking hands and where you're looking inside the "play" mode on Unity.
+As well as some hand animations for, pinching, pointing and making a fist.
 ![](https://github.com/Nesstark/med5_VR_assignments/blob/main/Documentation/Media/HandAnimations.gif)

 ## Testing Instructions